UniversityRadioYork/ury-playd/README.md

 playd can be built with Visual Studio (tested with 2015 Community).
 See [README.VisualStudio.md].

+#### Windows (MSYS2)

+Using the [PKGBUILD](#MSYS2-PKGBUILD) is an easy way to install the dependencies and build a package from a git branch.
+Building your working copy is just like on any other POSIX system.
+The [PKGBUILD](#MSYS2-PKGBUILD) is very easy to read.

-#### Windows (Cygwin, MSYS2)
+#### Windows (Cygwin)

-These environments aren't currently supported, but it shouldn't be much work to make that happen.
+This environment isn't currently supported, but it shouldn't be much work to make that happen.

 ### Build without CMake